srinithas9/VoiceFlow-SQL-Analysis/README.md

 | Booking          |                249 |                    28 |      11.24% |
 | Complaint        |                239 |                    23 |       9.62% |

-### Finding
+### Result

-Support has the highest observed repeat interaction rate at 15.67%, followed by Cancellation at 12.45%.
-Complaint has the lowest observed repeat rate at 9.62%.
+**Support** has the highest observed repeat interaction rate at **15.67%**, while **Complaint** has the lowest at **9.62%**.

+This shows that repeated interactions are not distributed equally across interaction types and provides a direction for further customer-level investigation.

+---

+# 6. Final Key Findings

+1. **Customer interaction volume varies significantly**, ranging from 19 to 106 interactions among customers with recorded activity.

+2. **Higher interaction volume does not consistently correspond to higher completion rates.**

+3. **Escalations are concentrated among some customers**, with C004 recording the highest number of escalated interactions.

+4. **Escalation rates vary by interaction type**, with Support showing the highest observed rate at 17.97%.

+5. **Interaction volume fluctuates over time**, rather than showing a consistent upward trend.

+6. **Month-over-month changes confirm these fluctuations**, with both increases and decreases across the period.

+7. **Repeat interaction rates vary by interaction type**, with Support showing the highest observed repeat rate at 15.67%.

 ---